springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 The pages of this product generally use semantically-correct markup that meets the HTML5 specification for interface elements.
-<br><br>
-Nature magazine and a limited number of journals publish editorial content from a content management system (CMS).
-Some journals may contain older editorial content hand-built in HTML, without the use of a dynamic templating system.
-Hand-built content or content generated by CMS may contain unclosed or illegally nested elements.
-When we become aware of content with these problems, we immediately take steps to repair the HTML.
+Some very old archived content may occasionally contain unclosed or illegally nested elements.
 <br><br>
 Third party advertising scripts may inject content that omits start and end tags, contains duplicate attributes or contains illegally nested elements.
 When we become aware of active advertisements with these problems, we immediately take steps to remove those advertisements from our pages.
 </td>